rook/rook/design/ceph/ceph-external-cluster.md

 Rook was designed for storage consumption in the same Kubernetes cluster as the clients who are consuming the storage.
 However, this scenario is not always sufficient.

-Another common scenario is when Ceph is running in an “external” cluster from the clients.
+Another common scenario is when Ceph is running in an "external" cluster from the clients.
 There are a number of reasons for this scenario:
 - Centralized Ceph management in a single cluster with multiple Kubernetes clusters that need to consume storage.
 - Customers already have a Ceph cluster running not in a K8s environment, likely deployed with Ansible, ceph-deploy, or even manually.
 They should be able to consume this storage from Kubernetes.
 - Fully independent storage for another level of isolation from their K8s compute nodes.
 This scenario can technically also be accomplished in a single Kubernetes cluster through labels, taints, and tolerations.